vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.3.1.0`
+  - Changed to a new packer.
+  - The cores are now attached and detached differently than before.
+  - Like other commercial packers, compression can be turned off via --disable-packer or the project file(json), but the core will always be attached.
 - `1.3.0.1`
   - Fixed a bug in the 32-bit code virtualization conversion process.
   - Added a new packing type, which is different from the existing packer and only allows you to activate cores.
 It is enabled in test mode in this version..